 This course covers basic principles of pharmacology, with a focus on pharmacodynamics and mechanisms of signal transduction.
-Topics to be covered include: signal transduction linked to G-protein coupled receptors; ion channel function and pharmacology; receptor signalling for steroids, growth factors and cytokines; smooth muscle function and pharmacology; and pharmacology relating to pain and inflammation.
+Topics to be covered include: signal transduction linked to G-protein coupled receptors; ion channel function and pharmacology; receptor signalling for steroids, growth factors and cytokines; smooth muscle function and pharmacology; pharmacology relating to pain and inflammation; and introductory toxicology.